msantam2/color-connect/README.md

 ### Single-Page Game

 Color Connect is a single-page browser-based game written in vanilla JavaScript in conjunction with React.js.
-The Board itself is a React component which contains a series of Tile components.
-The Tile components can be divided into 2 categories: 1) fixed colored dots the user must connect or 2) an empty tile that will dynamically update its color based off user input.
+The `Board` itself is a React component which contains a series of `Tile` components.
+The `Tile` components can be divided into 2 categories:

+1. fixed colored dots the user must connect or
+2. an empty tile that will dynamically update its color based off user input.

 This game-structure is fundamentally implemented through the following code: